pyside/pyside2-setup/doc/typesystemvariables.rst

   Replaced by the wrapped C++ object instance that owns the method in which the code with this variable was inserted.

+.. _cpptype:

+**%CPPTYPE**

+  Replaced by the original name of the C++ class, without any namespace prefix, that owns the method in which the code with this variable was inserted.
+It will work on class level code injections also.
+Notice that ``CPPTYPE`` differs from the :ref:`%TYPE <type>` variable, for this latter may be translated to the original C++ class name or to the C++ wrapper class name.

+  Namespaces will are treated as classes, so ``CPPTYPE`` will work for them and their enclosed functions as well.

 .. _function_name: